Millions of people with dietary restrictions struggle to confidently adapt recipes at home.

 Recipe Analysis

-To address this, introduce expert-backed recipe analysis that evaluates any recipe for unsafe ingredients and provides personalized, allergen-safe substitutions.
+Introduce expert-backed recipe analysis that evaluates recipes for unsafe ingredients and recommends personalized allergen-safe substitutions.

 Product Availability